 User Search Intent

 Knowing the keywords people are searching for is one thing, but understanding why people are using those search terms is a key piece of the puzzle.
-To simplify things, we can usually define intent by the following three categories:
+To simplify things, we can usually define intent by the following categories:

 Navigational - The user is looking for a specific page to navigate to.
 For example, “Nintendo Online Store” or “Shopify Twitter”.